 2023

-Two-Person Exhibition, Post-Consumer, Anderson Center at Tower View - Red Wing, MN
+Two-Person Exhibition, Post-Consumer, Anderson Center at Tower View - Minneapolis, MN

 2023